-If you are considering introducing Product Management into your organization, or are the first Product Management employee hired into an established business, then tread carefully!
+If you’re considering introducing product management into your organization, or are the first product management employee hired into a company, then tread carefully!
 Having done this more times than I care to recall, I can attest there are fewer professional situations more fraught with ambiguity, unreasonable expectations, threats from every corner, and high likelihood of failure for the Product Manager and the organization.

 - With everyone in the company focused on marketing, selling, customer service, managing operations, hiring, and a hundred other things, the organization finds no one is focused on growing the product portfolio.

-- On the other hand, the product portfolio may have grown like wild fire, and now there are multiple versions of the product, causing customer confusion and inefficiencies within the organization.
+- OR… the product portfolio may have grown like wild fire, and now there are multiple versions of the product, causing customer confusion and inefficiencies within the organization.
 Time to consolidate.

 - The product has become so “feature rich” that sales and marketing no longer know how to position the product to customers, customers cannot be serviced efficiently, and delivery dates keep slipping as each additional piece of functionality adds exponential risk to development and testing.

 - A services company is trying to become a product-focused one, and after lots of wasted time and money realizes they need product management.

 For any of these reasons, the company executives decide its time to bring in product management.